dw-data/eu-mep/README.md

 For details on data sources on the Members of European Parliament (MEPs), please refer to [SWR's github repo]().

-Data on the European population was taken from Eurostat
+Data on the European population was sourced from Eurostat:

 * [Age](https://doi.org/10.2908/DEMO_PJAN), age group sums were calculated in this [spreadsheet](https://docs.google.com/spreadsheets/d/1bMtbgM0zg6XOFjVIvyIuwnBzbCjB4gX6LCWZnOWZSjA/edit?usp=sharing)
 * [Gender](https://doi.org/10.2908/DEMO_PJAN)